wasp-lang/wasp/web/docs/deploying.md

 heroku config:set --app <app-name> SESSION_COOKIE_SECRET=<random_string_at_least_32_characters_long>
 heroku config:set --app <app-name> REACT_APP_URL=<url_of_where_frontend_will_be_deployed>
 ```

+NOTE: If you do not know what your frontend URL is yet, don't worry.
+You can set `REACT_APP_URL` after you deploy your frontend.

 #### Deploy to a Heroku app
 Position yourself in `.wasp/build/` directory (reminder: which you created by running `wasp build` previously):